alljoyn/core-alljoyn/alljoyn_core/samples/README.linux.txt

          This sample shows how to use AllJoyn's C++ API to discover and connect with other AllJoyn enabled devices.

-FileTransfer -
-         This sample contains a set of samples that shows how to share a file over AllJoyn using the C++ AllJoyn API.
-The service accepts a single file name as a command line argument and sends the contents of that file to the client.

 SampleDaemon -
          This sample runs a bundled AllJoyn router.
 It can be passed a name via the command-line, that is quietly advertised, to be discovered